 The State Legislature authorized LASERS to establish a Deferred Retirement Option Plan (DROP).
 When a member enters DROP, their status changes from active members to retiree even though they continue to work and draw their salary for a period of up to three years.
 The election is irrevocable once participation begins.
 During DROP participation, accumulated retirement benefits that would have been paid to each retiree are separately tracked.
-For members who entered DROP prior to January 1, 2004, interest at a rate of one-half percent less that the System's realized return on its portfolio (not to be less than zero) will be credited to the retiree after participation of benefits that have accumulated in the DROP account.
+For members who entered DROP prior to January 1, 2004, interest at a rate of one-half percent less that the System's realized return on its portfolio (not to be less than zero) will be credited to the retiree after participation ends.
+At that time, the member must choose among available alternatives for the distribution of benefits that have accumulated in the DROP account.
 Members who enter DROP on or after January 1, 2004, are required to participate in LASERS Self-Directed Plan (SDP) which is administered by a third-party provider.
 The SDP allows DROP participants to choose from a menu of investment options for the allocation of their DROP balances.
 Participants may diversify their investments by choosing from an approved list of mutual funds with different holdings, management styles, and risk factors.